-While SmokyMountain.com can’t ensure 100 percent accuracy, it has asked the best in the field of meteorology, such as the National Oceanic and Atmospheric Administration, and looked at past trends to create this map, so you can hit the road to the nearest forest reassured.
+While the website can’t ensure 100 percent accuracy, it has asked the best in the field of meteorology (the National Oceanic and Atmospheric Administration) and looked at past trends to create this map, so you can hit the road to the nearest forest reassured.

 To get ahead of the game, start planning your fall road trips now.
-By the time October hits, it’s time to grab a sixer of your favorite hard cider and toss your camping gear into the back of your truck to admire one of Mother Nature’s most beautiful spectacles.
+By the time October hits, it’s time to toss your camping gear into the back of the truck to admire one of Mother Nature’s put on her most beautiful show.